changer25/INF133-A1/README.md

 2. What (a) basic features, (b) CSS features, and (c) advanced features did you include in your portfolio?

 (a) Basic features
--At least one image, with descriptive alt attribute(s) -Appropriate headings and paragraph text
+- At least one image, with descriptive alt attribute(s)
+- Appropriate headings and paragraph text
--Links to external page(s)
+- Links to external page(s)
--Adding custom icons from Google Material Icons or Font Awesome (Also used custom icons from elsewhere) -Semantic HTML tags like aside or footer
+- Adding custom icons from Google Material Icons or Font Awesome (Also used custom icons from elsewhere)
+- Semantic HTML tags like aside or footer

 (b) CSS features
--Modifying padding and margins to indent content and enhance readability -Modifying link, text color, or other colors to be visually appealing, perhaps with one of the pallette creators in the Resources section.
+- Modifying padding and margins to indent content and enhance readability
+- Modifying link, text color, or other colors to be visually appealing, perhaps with one of the pallette creators in the Resources section.
--Adding custom font(s) from Google fonts to add more personality (make sure to include appropriate fallbacks)
+- Adding custom font(s) from Google fonts to add more personality (make sure to include appropriate fallbacks)

 (c) Advanced features
--Navigation Bar
+- Navigation Bar

 3. How long, in hours, did it take you to complete this assignment?